Searchers on lookout for elderly man missing in Wellington overnight

 Temperatures were chilly in Wellington overnight with a low of 8C forecast.

+Police are resuming the search for the 82-year-old this morning focusing on the Botanic Gardens and Kelburn area.

-The 82-year-old does not speak English and is known to walk to the Botanic Gardens.
+Lin does not speak English and is known to walk to the Botanic Gardens.

 Police have asked the public to contact them with information of any sightings.